 We talked above about using bold as a visual clue for readers.
 The code for bold is also a clue for search engines.
 Find the first time you used your main keyword (ideally this will be in your first paragraph) and make it bold.
 Search engines will read the code and know that this particular bit of text is important.

 Add keyword-rich alt text to your images

-As you are adding images, include text in the alt tag that describes the image and also includes your main keyword.
+As you add images to your blogging platform, also add text to the “alt text” field.
+This “alt text” should describe the image and also include your main keyword.
 As with other tags and formatting tips, this will help with search engine ranking.

 Bonus tip: adding keyword-rich alt text is also an important step in optimizing your images for Pinterest.